willj99/gta-3-custom-mission/readme.md

 - This mission also shows you how to implement fixed and smooth transitional cameras.
 - **Interception** also demonstrates failure conditions, and how to emulate the experience of a mission via cutscenes, fade-in/fade-out and the correct lettering styles.
 - A lot of Grand Theft Auto: III opcodes and operations are interchangable with Grand Theft Auto: Vice City.
+- Demonstrates how special actors are loaded and removed.
 - Source code shows you how to use various vital CLEO techniques.

 # Decompiling the code